grantdavis303/lunch_and_learn/README.md

 - [ ] A user should be able search for cuisines by country and should also be able to learn more about that country's culture.

+The user should be able to:

+- [ ] Search for recipes by country
+- [ ] Mark specific recipes as 'favorite'
+- [ ] Learn more about a particular country

 Learning Goals

 - [ ] Expose an API that aggregates data from multiple external APIs
 - [ ] Expose an API that requires an authentication token
 - [ ] Implement basic authentication
-- [ ] Search for recipes by country
+- [ ] Expose an API for CRUD functionality
-- [ ] Mark specific recipes as 'favorite'
-- [ ] Learn more about a particular country
+- [ ] Determine completion criteria based on the needs of other developers
 - [ ] Test both API consumption and exposure, and use one mocking tool(VCR, Webmock)

 Technical Presentation